privacyguides/privacyguides.org/docs/metadata-removal-tools.en.md

         - [:pg-f-droid: F-Droid](https://f-droid.org/en/packages/de.kaffeemitkoffein.imagepipe/)
         - [:fontawesome-brands-git: Source](https://codeberg.org/Starfish/Imagepipe)

-!!! info

 Imagepipe is only available from F-Droid and not in Google Play.
 If you're looking for a paint app in Google Play we suggest [Pocket Paint](https://play.google.com/store/apps/details?id=org.catrobat.paintroid).

 ### Metapho

+!!! attention

+    Metapho is closed source.
+We recommend it, due to the few choices there are for iOS devices.

 !!! recommendation